niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 versions = tree.xpath('.//body[child::head]')
 ```

 This results in a list (`versions`), in which the entire XML tree is cut into parts, each element of the list representing one version.
-If the length of the list is 0, there are no versions, and the key "version" in `meta_d` is set to '' (the empty string).
+If the length of the list is 0, then there are no versions, and the key "version" in `meta_d` is set to '' (the empty string).
 If there are versions, the code iterates through the list `versions` and detects for each the name of that version (e.g. "Version A").
 The key "version" in `meta_d` is updated with that name and then the next function (`getsection()`) is called with as argument the part of the XML tree that represents that version.
 The other functions in this hierarchy work in similar fashion, each adding or modifying a key in `meta_d` while digging deeper into the XML tree.

-The function `getword()`not only retrieves and formats a lemma, but also adds to this lemma the meta data that was collected in `meta_d`: line number, section, version, text name, etc. The function `etcsl_to_oracc()`, the last one in the hierarchy, transforms the [ETCSL][] style lemma into a [ORACC][] style lemma and appends the resulting dictionary `word` to the list `alltexts` (which was created as an empty list in the main process).
+The function `getword()` not only retrieves and formats a lemma, but also adds to this lemma the meta data that was collected in `meta_d`: line number, section, version, text name, etc. The function `etcsl_to_oracc()`, the last one in the hierarchy, transforms the [ETCSL][] style lemma into a [ORACC][] style lemma and appends the resulting dictionary `word` to the list `alltexts` (which was created as an empty list in the main process).

 The word `šeŋ₆-ŋa₂` in the file `c.1.2.2.xml` ([Enlil and Sud](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.2.2&display=Crit&charenc=gcirc#)), in Version A, section A line 115, looks as follows in the original XML file: